What Happens at an Immigration Marriage Fraud Interview

 What USCIS Stokes Interviews Involve

-If after an initial adjustment of status interview USCIS still has suspicions, it might summon both members of the married couple for a second, more intense and probing interview.
+If, after an initial adjustment of status interview, USCIS still has suspicions, it might summon both members of the married couple for a second, more intense and probing interview.
 This is known as a "Stokes" interview.
 This might be the time to start worrying.

 If you get advance notice of a second (Stokes) interview following your initial adjustment of status interview, consider hiring a lawyer to attend with you.
-The lawyer does not really have a lot of power over the questions that you are required to answer, but can be a calming influence on everyone.
+The lawyer does not really have a lot of power over the questions that you will be required to answer, but can be a calming influence on everyone.
 Also, a lawyer who attends the interview will be better prepared to deal with follow-up matters.

 In the classic Stokes interview, a USCIS officer puts both the immigrant and U.S. spouse in separate rooms and asks each an identical set of questions about their lives together.
-This can take several hours.
+This can be a very lengthy interview.
+Although the questions are often mundane and trivial seeming, the key is this: Later, the officer compares the two sets of answers to see whether they match up reasonably well.

-But if the officer asks you a question you feel is too personal and inappropriate, do not answer it.
+It is not out of the ordinary for a USCIS officer to professionally ask questions regarding marital intimacy, but if the officer asks you a question you feel is too personal and inappropriate, do not answer it.
 You can tell the officer that you think the question is inappropriate and ask to speak to a supervisor about it.

 Occasionally, a hard-nosed USCIS officer will engage in harsher tactics, such as falsely telling someone that their spouse has already confessed that the marriage is bogus, in order to push the interviewee into confessing.
-Or, the officer might use flat-out intimidation, reminding the interviewee about the jail time and money fines a person faces if caught committing marriage fraud.
+Or, the officer might use flat-out intimidation, reminding the interviewee about the jail time and money fines someone faces if caught committing marriage fraud.

-Practicing for the Stokes Interview
+Preparing for the Stokes Interview

 • how often and what time you call, text, or email each other, particularly if you live in different places

-• daily activities, such as who makes meals, who washes dishes, who delivers children to school or activities, and
+• daily activities, such as who makes meals, who washes dishes, who delivers children to school or activities, and where you shop for groceries

+Be prepared to provide evidence regarding your answers to any of the questions asked.
 Again, there are no limits to the possible questions.

 Marriage Fraud Interviews After Two Years of Conditional Residence

 If you have not reached your second wedding anniversary by the time you are approved for a green card or enter the U.S. on an immigrant visa, you will initially receive what's called conditional residence, which lasts for two years.
 You will receive a green card showing that expiration date.
+Near the end of that time you must submit yet another application to show that your marriage is the real thing, on Form I-751.
+A fraud interview can be scheduled during or at the expiration of that time, as well.

 If you have any concerns that USCIS or a U.S. consulate could have doubts about your marriage being bona fide, strongly consider hiring an experienced immigration attorney.
 The attorney can analyze the facts of your case and spot any potential problems, prepare the paperwork, prepare you to answer tough questions, accompany you to interviews in the United States, and monitor the progress toward approval.